zenwork/bubblesub/README.md

 * inversion of control
 * shared services and factories

 This work comes out of an urge to free JS/TS development from big frameworks.
 It is not meant as a silver bullet or a universal tool.
 But it is clear that there are some situations where being able to decouple providers from consumers makes sense.
-For example, a loosely coupled set of web components (based on the [specification](https://developer.mozilla.org/en-US/docs/Web/Web_Components) or otherwise) because it can be inconvenient or even bad design to maintain explicit dependencies.

 This approach is inspired from a talk by Justin Fagnani (@justinfugnani) who heads work on Polymer lit-element and lit-html.
 A recording can be found on youtube: [Polymer - Dependency Injection](https://youtu.be/6o5zaKHedTE)